BasicCode/4DSystems_Pixxi_Serial_STM32/README.md

 # 4D Systems Pixxi Based Displays: Serial Interface

 This is a direct port of the serial display library for 4D Systems' Pixxi based display modules for use with the STM32 HAL library.<br>
-This library implements the HAL UART and GPIO features; all of the hardware serial interactions are contained in the first few functios if you need to modify them to suit your particular project.
+This library implements the HAL UART and GPIO features; all of the hardware serial interactions are contained in the first few functions if you need to modify them to suit your particular project.

 * Original manufacturer code is available here: https://github.com/4dsystems/Pixxi-Serial-Arduino-Library/.
+* Manufacturer's site and store: https://4dsystems.com.au/.

 ## Installation
 * NOTE: An aditional file containing the commands and other constants is required.
 Download *Pixxi_Const4D.h* from the above library and include it with your project.